Geeksltd/Programming.Tips/docs/Methods.md

 ### How many arguments?

-The ideal number of arguments for a function is zero.
+The ideal number of arguments for a method is zero.
 Next comes one, followed closely by two.
 Three arguments should be avoided where possible.
 More than three requires very special justification—and then shouldn’t be used anyway.

 **A large number of arguments in a method is usually a code smell, that something is missing.**